-The purpose of this work is to establish this general equivalence for a specific discretization setup of pure 2D gravity that we present now.
+The purpose of this work is to establish this general equivalence for a specific discretization setup of pure 2d gravity, that we present now .
 Consider an abstract triangulation in the plane (planar triangulation), and its dual, an abstract trivalent graph.
-Many methods to embed such an abstract triangulation into the plane have been developed and studied, for example those based on circle packings [1] and those on more general circle patterns [3].
+Many methods to embed such an abstract triangulation into the plane have been developed and studied, for example those based on circle packings [Benjamini, 2009] and those on more general circle patterns [David and Eynard 2014].
 One asset of these embeddings is that they show a conformal invariance even for a finite number of points, a property that one wants to have in the continuum limit, in order to make contact with CFT.
-The embedding that we shall consider here is based on Strebel graphs [12, 14, 18].
+The embedding that that we shall consider here is based on Strebel graphs [Harer - Zagier, 1986], [Penner, 1987], [Kontsevich, 1992].
 Strebel graphs are metric trivalent ribbon graphs drawn on surfaces.
-"Metric" means that a length is associated with each edge, and their duals are triangulations.
+"Metric" means that a length is associated to each edge, and their dual are triangulations.
 Strebel's theorem says that the graph's metric can be uniquely extended to a metric on the whole surface, with the curvature localized at face centers.
-The set of Strebel graphs of genus q with N faces is isomorphic to the moduli space of (decorated) Riemann surfaces of genus q with n marked points (the face centers) decorated by N real numbers (the face perimeters).
-This is a non-compact space since perimeters can be as large as desired.
-In this work, we restrain the set of Strebel graphs to the subset of graphs with uniform fixed perimeters for the faces (see below for a precise definition), and we choose the Kontsevich measure on Strebel graphs, which is local.
+The set of Strebel graphs of genus g with N faces is isomorphic to the moduli space of (decorated) Riemann surfaces of genus g with n marked points (the face centers) decorated by N real numbers (the face perimeters).
+This is a noncompact space since perimeters can be as large as desired.
+In this work, and restrain the set of Strebel graphs to the subset of graphs with uniform fixed perimeters for the faces (see below for a precise definition), and we choose the Kontsevich measure on Strebel graphs, which is local.

-The features of the Kontsevich measure along with this restriction will allow us to compute the partition function of the Strebel graphs and the expectation values of all the observables which have a topological interpretation in 2D gravity.
-Using the knowledge of Kontsevich-Witten planar intersection numbers, we shall derive explicit expressions for these correlation functions, and we shall be able to compute explicitly (by saddle point approximation) their continuum limit and show that they tend to the (3,2) minimal model amplitudes.
-Moreover, by a Laplace transform, we shall show how to associate a spectral curve to this discrete model and write it explicitly, in terms of Bessel functions.
+The features of the Kontsevich measure along with this restriction will allow to compute the partition function of the Strebel graphs and the expectation values of all the observables which have a topological interpretation in 2d gravity.
+Using the knowledge of Kontsevich-Witten planar intersection numbers, we shall derive explicit expressions for these correlation functions, and we shall be able to compute explicitly (by saddle point approximation) their continuum limit, and show that they tend to the (3,2) minimal model amplitudes.

+Moreover, by a Laplace transform, we shall show how to associate a spectral curve to this discrete model, and write it explicitly, in terms of Bessel functions.
 The spectral curve is an object that encodes all the observables of the model, and it will depend on a single parameter μ .
 The continuum limit $N \to \infty$ of the model will be shown to be equivalent to a limit where μ approaches a critical value μ_c .
-We shall show that as $\mu \to \mu_c$ the spectral curve tends to a universal and simple spectral curve, which is nothing but the spectral curve of the integrable system corresponding to the (3,2) minimal model of Douglas-Shenker.
-In this way, we show that the expectation values of all the topological observables of the model tend in the continuum limit to the amplitudes of the (3,2) minimal model.
+We shall show that as $\mu \to \mu_c$ the spectral curve tends to a universal and simple spectral curve, which is nothing but the spectral of the integrable system corresponding to the (3, 2) minimal model of Douglas-Shenker.
+In this way, we show that the expectation values of all the topological observables of the model tend in the continuum limit to the amplitudes of the (3, 2) minimal model.

-Following the equivalence stated by Di Francesco and Kutasov ([5]), this paper shows that considering Strebel graphs with uniform perimeters is a relevant discretization of 2D quantum gravity, which allows us to recover it in the continuum limit.
+Following the equivalence stated by Di Francesco and Kutasov ([Di Francesco - Kutasov, 1990]), this paper shows that considering Strebel graphs with uniform perimeters is a relevant discretization of 2d quantum gravity, which allows to recover it in the continuum limit.